WEKIT-ECS/MIRAGE-XR/README.md

 No 825545, through the OpenReal project funded by The Open University of the UK, and through the ARETE project with the grant agreement No 856533.

+The work on the eROBSON branch of the code is supported by the Educational Robotics at Schools Online with Augmented Reality - eROBSON project which has received funding from the European Union’s Erasmus Plus programme, grant agreement 2020-1-NO01-KA226-SCH-094120.

 The Alien character model is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 Any reuse of this model must acknowledge the work of the ARETE team at [Consiglio Nazionale delle Ricerche - Istituto per le Tecnologie Didattiche, Palermo Italy](https://www.itd.cnr.it/).

 IBM Cloud Unity SDK Core (Assets/IBMWatsonSDK/IBMSdkCore) and IBM Cloud Unity SDK Core (Assets/IBMWatsonSDK/Watson) are licensed under Apache 2.0.
 The full license text is available in /Assets/IBMWatsonSDK/Watson/LICENSE and /Assets/IBMWatsonSDK/IBMSdkCore/README.md